AI-for-Animals/animal-ethics-benchmark/README.md

     main()
 ```

+3) Combine the obtained datasets and adjust tags either manually or via combine_synthetic_reddit.py script.

-3) Results in the generated csv files can be obtained and analysed via the following (adjust input paths in these scripts):
+4) Results in the generated csv files can be obtained and analysed via the following (adjust input paths in these scripts):

 ```
 !python /content/anai/analysis_tags_stats_figures.py